faran312/next.js-starter/README.md

-# NextJS + Material UI Starter
+# NextJS + Material UI + MongoDB Starter
-Project Starter, for NextJS (Server Side Rendering) with Material-UI Support
+Project Starter, for NextJS (Server Side Rendering) with Material-UI Support, With support for create custom self API.

 ## How to use
 clone this repo, and rename config.template.js with config.js